 All above images are courtesy of Wikipedia, to find out more about each type of drive head, see the total list of screw drive head types here.

-For each of these drives you need the right driver head in order to turn it.
+For each of these types of screw drives you need the right driver head in order to turn it.
 In the UK and Europe for most DIY and home improvement applications you will typically only use slotted or pozi drives on a regular basis.

 Many of these drives are restricted to specific uses or specific geographies.
 For example the square recess or Robertson drive is now virtually defunct in UK and Europe, but still commonly used in North America.
 The same applied with the Phillips drive, which has been replaced by the Pozi drive in Europe.